Join the Kiwis who are hatching their tomorrow and have invested more than $2 billion with Hatch.

 Money market funds, also called money market mutual funds, are a common place to park money temporarily - as short as just one day - before it’s invested elsewhere or withdrawn as cash.
 Because they offer a ‘high degree of safety’, are readily accessible to withdraw from and some may provide higher returns than traditional savings accounts, money market funds may be the preferred option for risk-averse people looking to store their money in the short term.

 Money market funds are types of mutual funds that spread money across lower-risk investments, such as cash, or cash equivalent securities, certificates of deposit, or US Treasury securities.
 Managed by fund managers and backed by investment fund companies, a money market fund’s goal is keeping the value of the money stable.
-This means that while returns can fluctuate, ideally in the short term, US$1 invested will always be worth around US$1 - referred to as net asset value (NAV).
+This means that while returns can fluctuate, ideally in the short term,$1 invested will always be worth around $1 - referred to as per-share net asset value (NAV).

-The money market fund Hatch uses is specific to the United States; but they are available in various countries around the world and function in much the same way.
+Money market funds are available in various countries around the world and function in much the same way.
 The names and regulations vary between countries, so today we’ll cover the definition of a money market fund specific to people investing in the US markets.

 There are many money market funds that are considered ‘safe investments’ to park money at low cost.
-When you invest with Hatch, your money is stored in a Dreyfus BNY Mellon money market fund, which has a fund rating from three globally reputable ratings agencies - S&P, Moody’s and NAIC.
-Other high profile investment companies that sponsor money market funds include Fidelity, Invesco, JPMorgan, BlackRock and Vanguard.
+Some high profile investment companies that sponsor money market funds include Fidelity, Dreyfus BNY Mellon, Invesco, JPMorgan, BlackRock and Vanguard.

 In the US, money market funds typically fall into four categories: